polygolf-lang/polygolf/src/programs/code.golf-default.test.md

 # Default code.golf code

 Polygolf equivalent of the prefilled code on code.golf.
-Note that the code.golf tends to be written in a way that works for any argc, while in many langs knowing an upper bound allows for shorter code.
+Note that the default code.golf code tends to be written in a way that works for any argc, while in many langs knowing an upper bound allows for shorter code.

+_Polygolf_

 ```polygolf
 % Printing